 Here we outline a simple procedure to generate distorted and potentially stable structures from an initial dynamically unstable structure.
 The basic idea is to displace the atoms along an unstable phonon mode followed by a relaxation.
 In practice, the unstable mode is obtained as the eigen function corresponding to a negative eigenvalue of the Hessian matrix of the $2\times 2$ supercell.
 The procedure is illustrated in Figure (\ref{fig:mos2bands}) for the well known T-T' phase transition of MoS$_2$ \cite{TTpMoS2}.
 The left panel shows the atomic structure and phonon band structure of monolayer MoS$_2$ in the T-phase.
 Both the primitive unit cell (black) and the $2\times 2$ supercell (orange) are indicated.
 The CBP method identifies an unstable mode at the BZ boundary (M point).
 After displacing the atoms along the unstable mode, a distorted structure is obtained, which after relaxation leads to the dynamically stable T'-phase of MoS$_2$ shown in the right panel.

-In this work, we have applied the method systematically to 137 dynamically unstable 2D materials.
+In this work, we have applied the CPB protocol systematically to 137 dynamically unstable 2D materials.
 The 137 monolayers were selected from the C2DB according to the following two criteria: First, to ensure that all materials are chemically "reasonable", only materials with a low formation energy were selected.
-Specifically, we require that $\Delta H_\text{hull} < 0.2$ eV/atom, where $\Delta H_\text{hull}$ is the energy above the convex hull defined by the most stable (possibly mixed) bulk phases of the relevant composition\cite{C2DB,gjerding2021recent}.
+Specifically, we require that $\Delta H_\text{hull} < 0.2$ eV atom\textsuperscript{-1}, where $\Delta H_\text{hull}$ is the energy above the convex hull defined by the most stable (possibly mixed) bulk phases of the relevant composition \cite{C2DB,gjerding2021recent}.
 Secondly, we consider only materials with exactly one unstable mode, i.e. one negative eigenvalue of the Hessian matrix at a given $q$-point.